-The Tarazona Tourist Office, which is only steps away from the hotel, will provide you with maps and arrange for the first ‘witchcraft adventure’ in Trasmoz.
-This tiny village at the foot of the San Miguel mountains is, to this day, the only place in Spain which has been excommunicated because of it history of witchcraft.
+The Tarazona Tourist Office, steps away from the hotel, will provide you with maps and arrange for the first ‘witchcraft adventure’ in Trasmoz.
+This tiny village at the foot of the San Miguel mountains is, to this day, the only place in Spain that has been excommunicated because of its history of witchcraft.
 Once you have made an appointment with Lola Ruiz, the curator of the castle and witch of the year, take a bus or taxi to Trasmoz and enjoy hair raising tales of the Inquisition, the celebrations of the witches, their incarceration and everything else related to witchcraft.

 Exploring the Witchcraft Festivals of Trasmoz

 Every year in June, a colorful witchcraft festival is celebrated with re-enactments of the story of the castle, dances of witches and sorcerers, and many small market stalls selling lotions, potions, amulets, and many other things.
 The highlight is the election of a Witch of the Year, who was Lola Ruiz when we visited.
 So, you get to talk to a real modern-day witch…how is that for a wow moment?